becgoss/rg-gatsby/pages/articles/2017-02-02-rapha-nav/index.md

 </div>
 <div class="f4 measure-wide center">
 <h2 class="orange fw6">Outcome:</h2>
-We have three navigations that can be developed and multi-variant tested on the live site.
+We have two mobile navigations that can be developed and multi-variant tested against the existing navigation on the live site.
+The Desktop version can also be A/B tested against the current version to make sure that these developments have a positive effect on interactions and conversion rates.
+We also have the flexibility to make changes to the desktop navigation by using either design 1 or 2 depending on the business need, such as sale periods or at the start of a new season.
 </div>